 For the sake of discussion, lets include pistol calibers in the medium rifle section.

-223 Remington, introduced in 1964, used by various military forces all over the world, chambered in a wide range of rifles, effective of everything up to deer sized game.
+The 223 Remington was introduced in 1964, used by various military forces all over the world, chambered in a wide range of rifles, effective of everything up to deer sized game.

 One of the things that sets the 223 Remington apart from other rifles is the amount of modifications that can be added to the rifle.
 Want a rail system, night scope, light, angled forearm grip, vertical forearm grip,,,, for your AR-15?
 No problem.